 - Distracting's 3D is featured in "Threequels", like Jaws 3D, Friday the 13th Part III, and today's movie.
 The Critic freaks out, not wanting to do Friday the 13th Part 3.Distracting: You're doing Spy Kids 3D!

 Critic: (crying out) EVEN WORSE!!!

 - Repeated use of the "Camel Poop" line from Spy Kids 2 as a Running Gag.

-- When one of the characters calls himself Rez, and Juni says "Hi Rez", Critic makes him come up to the front of the room so he can be sure he heard it correctly.
-He sees the joke and banishes the movie to the Corner for Painfully Pushed Puns where he sits with one of the 3D brothers.
+- When one of the characters calls himself Rez, and Juni says "Hi Rez", Critic makes the movie come up to the front of the room so he can be sure he heard it correctly.
+He sees the joke and banishes the movie to the Corner for Painfully Pushed Puns where he sits with Doesn't Count.

 - The repeated use of Khan jokes because Ricardo Montalban is in the movie.